Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 You get the tattoo.

-It's not going up.
+It's not going on.

-we're talking about something that's very, very recent.
+And it's crazy that it's, yeah, we're talking about something that's very, very recent.

-And I'm glad there's been a big shift,
+And I'm glad there's been a big shift.

-but it's so crazy and quite embarrassing that not that long ago.
+But it's so crazy and quite embarrassing that not that long ago.

 What do you mean?